 The ″system of care″ shall ensure that the services identified in individualized service plans are accessed and delivered in a coordinated and therapeutic manner.

 It became apparent to the system′s child welfare leadership that to fully implement these (and other) principles in all sixty-seven counties, it would require the creation of a new practice culture which existing child welfare approaches could not produce.
 These principles set the expectation for a high degree of family involvement in planning and decision-making, creation of strength and needs-based, individualized plans, highly coordinated service delivery and services matched to each family′s unique needs.
 Although it was not described as such in the settlement, the principles formed an early version of a practice model.

-In addition to the new team meeting approach, other innovations were developed during R.C, implementation, including the Qualitative Service Review (QSR) process now in use in nearly twenty states.
+In addition to the new team meeting approach, other innovations were developed during R.C. implementation, including the Qualitative Service Review (QSR) process now in use in states across the country.
 The QSR process is a practice improvement approach designed to assess current child and family outcomes and system performance in a representative sample of cases by gathering information directly through interviews with families, children and service team members.

-Later in the 1990′s Paul and other advocates formed The Child Welfare Policy and Practice Group, a nonprofit technical assistance organization, committed to improving outcomes by strengthening frontline practice.
-Since that time CWG has been involved in helping dozens of systems implement similar principle-driven reforms both as consultants and, in the case of class action settlement agreements, court monitoring and advisory roles in New York City, Utah, Tennessee and Los Angeles.
+Later in the 1990′s, Mr. Vincent and other advocates formed this organization, The Child Welfare Policy and Practice Group, a nonprofit technical assistance organization committed to improving outcomes by strengthening frontline practice.
+Since that time CWG has been involved in helping dozens of systems implement similar principle-driven reforms both as consultants and, in the case of class action settlement agreements, court monitoring and advisory roles in New York City, Utah, Tennessee, Los Angeles, and South Carolina.

 For more information about our practice model, click to download the latest version of Adopting a Child Welfare Practice Framework.